Continental Airlines: Business Turnaround Legend

 Continental Airlines was a major U.S. Airline in the United States that operated domestic and international passenger flight service.
 Founded in 1934, the company was headquartered in Houston, Texas.
 In 2010, Continental merged with United Airlines, creating one of the largest airlines in the world.

-This merger however may very well not have happened had it not been for the steady leadership of the company’s former chief executive officer, Gordon Bethune, who took the company from near financial collapse in 1994 and help to transform the organization into a profitable, powerful and admired global airline.
+This merger, however, may very well not have happened had it not been for the steady leadership of the company’s former chief executive officer, Gordon Bethune, who took the company from near financial collapse in 1994 and helped transform the organization into a profitable, powerful and admired global airline.

 An Airline About to Close